sammancoaching/website/_learning_hours/testable_design/naming.md

 But often it is ill advised to trust the names used in software.
 That is when this learning hour comes in handy.

-This learning hour is heavily inspired by Arlo Belshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
+This learning hour is heavily inspired by Arlo Belshee and his work on [Naming as a Process](https://www.digdeeproots.com/articles/naming-process/).
 One change is that I call the *honest* step for *honest incomplete* and the *completely honest* for *honest complete*, to stress to difference between them.
 I also think that the *obvious nonsense* could be called *honest nonsense*,